The Knot Ones to Watch: Inside Our List of Notable Emerging Wedding Pros

 Get Your Groove on With Musicians

 Once you exchange vows and are pronounced married, you're going to want to really let loose and celebrate.
 That's where entertainment comes in.
 Whether you hire a wedding DJ or a live band for the wedding reception, music is a wonderful way to get the party started.
 To help you know exactly which musicians to hire, we're gathered up a few lists of questions to ask prospective vendors.
-Here's what you need to ask wedding DJs, live bands, ceremony musicians and even potential cocktail hour musicians.
+Here's what you need to ask every type of musician you can consider for the big day.

 Consider Additional Entertainment

 Want to know the secret to having an epic wedding reception?
 Curating a great guest experience through amazing entertainment that extends beyond just music.
-From live wedding painters to drag queens, there's an entertainer out there for every couple and every style.
+From photo booths to drag queens, there's an entertainment business out there for every couple and every style.

 Find a Hair Stylist and Makeup Artist